davedelong/time/Documentation/1-Overview/2-Roadmap.md

 - An ordinal weekday in a known month ("fourth Thursday of November")
 - An ordinal day of a year ("The 256th day of the year")
 - A day before/after a known day ("the day after Cyber Monday", "The day before Canadian Thanksgiving")
-- A weekday before/after a known day ("the monday after Thanksgiving")
+- A weekday before/after a known day ("the Monday after Thanksgiving")
-- A weekday of a specific week ("tuesday of the first full week of May")
+- A weekday of a specific week ("Tuesday of the first full week of May")
-- A weekday before/after a relative event ("the monday after the DST jump")
+- A weekday before/after a relative event ("the Monday after the DST jump")
-- A weekday before/after a celestial event ("the friday before the vernal equinox")
+- A weekday before/after a celestial event ("the Friday before the vernal equinox")
-- Easter ("the sunday following the Paschal full moon, on or after March 21")
+- Easter ("the Sunday following the Paschal full moon, on or after March 21")

 Questions...
 - Should any `Holiday` type be calendar-specific?
 "Christmas" is only ever interpreted relative to the Gregorian calendar.